 Over 40 sites on the Interactive Map now have a page giving a brief summary of what is known about Brown's work there, and linking to other sources of information.
 These include the local garden trusts, site owners, Historic England listing entries and aerial maps, Parks & Gardens UK, Capability Brown's account book, online historic maps and books.
 So far, Brown sites in Essex, Hampshire, Hertfordshire, Kent, Norfolk and Yorkshire have information pages.
 Explore the information by entering the name of a site in the map's search box or clicking on a pin, and then on the site information link.

 Maps are also being drawn for the larger Festival sites to explain Brown's work and what can still be seen there.
 You can see an example of the map on the entry for Croome - just click on the Map link at the bottom to download it.
 The next step will be to add more maps and illustrations, where possible, and to create downloadable leaflets for those planning to go and see Brown's work for themselves.

 We are very grateful to all those who have generously shared their research and helped to provide this fantastic resource for everyone interested in Brown's work.

-About the Author: Susannah Charlton is managing the Knowledge Legacy project for the Capability Brown Festival.
+About the Author: Susannah Charlton managed the Knowledge Legacy project for the Capability Brown Festival.